Rezaqul Haider (general)

-Rezaqul Haider is a retired Bangladeshi Major General, who is the former director of the Border Guard Bangladesh.
-He was supposed to be the next army chief after Lt.
-General Hasan Mashhud Chowdhury, but the decision was cancelled and he was made ambassador to Turkey.
+Rezaqul Haider is a retired Bangladeshi major general who is the former director of the Border Guard Bangladesh.
+Haider also served as the ambassador of Bangladesh to Turkey.

 Early life

-Haider was born on 18 April 1951 in Dhaka, he passed both SSC and HSC from Faujdarhat Cadet College.
-He did his graduation in Bachelor of Arts under Pakistan Military Academy and Masters in Defence Studies from Allahabad University, India.
+Haider was born on 18 April 1951 in Dhaka.
+He passed both SSC and HSC from Faujdarhat Cadet College.
+He did his graduation in Bachelor of Arts under the Pakistan Military Academy and a Masters in Defence Studies from Allahabad University, India.

 Career

-He was a student of 45th PMA long course.
+He was a student of the 45th PMA long course.
 Haider was commissioned on 29 August 1971.
 He was later repatriated in 1974.

-He became 14th Director General of Bangladesh Rifles on 1 December 2001.
-He has worked at UNAMET for UNTAET as Chief Military Observer.
-He is the recipient of The Wiesel Ethics Award '2000 for his contributions to the international civil service.
+He became director general of the Bangladesh Rifles on 1 December 2001.
+He has worked at UNAMET for UNTAET as chief military observer.
+He is the recipient of The Wiesel Ethics Award 2000 for his contributions to the international civil service.

-While he was commandant of the Defence Services Command and Staff College, he was supposed to be appointed Army Chief by Prime Minister Khaleda Zia.
+While he was commandant of the Defence Services Command and Staff College, he was supposed to be appointed army chief by Prime Minister Khaleda Zia.
 But Moeen U Ahmed managed his appointment by cancelling the decision through his batchmate, Major (rtd) Sayeed Eskandar, the younger brother of Khaleda Zia.

-In 2005, he was appointed as the ambassador of Bangladesh to the Republic of Turkey.
+In 2005, he was appointed as the ambassador of Bangladesh to Turkey.